a-da/python-ciur/tests/test_example.org.rst

 {
     "root": {
         "name": "Example Domain",
-        "paragraph": "This domain is established to be used for illustrative examples in documents.
-You may use this\n    domain in examples without prior coordination or asking for permission."
+        "paragraph": "This domain is for use in illustrative examples in documents.
+You may use this\n    domain in literature without prior coordination or asking for permission."
     }
 }